How to Remove/Dispose Your Old Oil Tank

 Removing Storage Tanks

 Over time, rust, water, bacteria, and other refuse will settle into a thick sludge at the bottom of your tank.
-So after the salvageable oil is sucked out, the next step is cutting open the tank with a metal cutting blade and carefully cleaning out the remaining sludge inside.
-Sludge is usually scraped out by hand and removed to a sealed drum in buckets.
-That thick slurry can be recycled for use in heavy industrial capacities. - Detach the pipes from the foundation
+After professionals pump out the salvageable oil, they cut open the tank with a metal blade.
+They then carefully clean out the remaining sludge inside.
+Workers usually scrape the sludge out by hand and remove it in buckets to a sealed drum.
+That thick slurry can then be recycled for heavy industrial use.

-No matter how thoroughly the tank has been cleaned, it’s still contaminated and cannot be removed to a standard solid waste station.
-Qualified contractors know to haul your old storage tank to approved hazardous waste sites where it can be treated and eventually sold for scrap.
+Even after a thorough cleaning, the tank remains contaminated.
+You cannot take it to a standard solid waste station.
+Qualified contractors haul old storage tanks to approved hazardous waste sites.
+There, the tanks are treated and eventually sold for scrap.

 Hazards & Costs of Removing Storage Tanks